sasson-alt/UCSDBSasson/README.md

 The playbook implements the following tasks:

--_.Installs docker.io, which is used to configure the ELK VM
+-_Installs docker.io, which is used to configure the ELK VM

--_.Installs python3 and a module for compatibility with docker.io, while increasing system memory allocated to the ansible-playbook
+-_Installs python3 and a module for compatibility with docker.io, while increasing system memory allocated to the ansible-playbook

--_.Once those prerequisities are met, downloads and lauches a docker elk container under specific ports.
+-_Once those prerequisities are met, downloads and lauches a docker elk container under specific ports.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.